Hornswoggle: Various alliances final storylines and departure (2011–2016)

-On September 28, 2015, WWE announced it had suspended Postl for 30 days for violating the company's Wellness policy.
-After not having made any appearances in WWE since then, Postl was released from WWE on May 6, 2016.
+On September 28, 2015, WWE announced Hornswoggle's thirty-day suspension for violating the company's Wellness policy.
+After not having made any appearances in WWE since then, Hornswoggle was released from WWE on May 6, 2016.

 Sporadic appearances (2018–2020)

 On April 27, 2018, Postl returned in the Greatest Royal Rumble event, eliminating Dash Wilder, before being eliminated himself by Tony Nese.
 On January 27, 2019, Postl made an appearance at Royal Rumble, chasing Zelina Vega during the Women's Rumble match.
 WWE contacted him to appear at Backlash 2020 in a pre-taped match between The Street Profits and Viking Raiders.
 Despite taping his part, his segment wasn't aired.

 Independent circuit (2016–present)

 Following his release from WWE, Postl returned to his hometown promotion ACW.
 Postl also signed to appear at a show co-promoted by Global Force Wrestling and WrestlePro under the ring name Swoggle and debuted for the promotion on June 11, facing Brian Myers.
 Swoggle won after Myers knocked down the referee and while the ref was down, Grim from Grim's Toy Show interfered against Myers with a full nelson slam.
 Swoggle did a tadpole splash on the incapacitated Myers and won by pinfall.
 On July 6, Chikara announced that Postl would be debuting for the promotion on July 23 under the ring name The Big Deal.
 On March 30 at WrestleCon, Postl, under the Swoggle ring name, defeated Grado.